15 AI Prompts That Will 10x Your Productivity in 2026 (Tested Daily)

 “Imagine it’s 6 months from now and [my plan] failed spectacularly.
 Write the post-mortem.
 List the top 5 reasons it failed, then prescribe what I should do today to prevent each one.”

-Communication & Writing (5–9)
+Communication & Writing with 15 AI Prompts 10x Efficiency (5–9)

 5. The Difficult Email Prompt